-Emilio’s mother was long-practiced in the art of summoning a saint.
-For a burn, she’d appeal to the apostle John.
-It was John who got the call twice a day for a year when Emilio ... [+]
+Emilio's mother was long-practiced in the art of summoning a saint.
+For a burn, she'd appeal to the apostle John.
+It was John who got the call twice a day for a year when Emilio was ... [+]

 Melody jostled a dust-coated box into the backseat of her car.
 The box had remained untouched for the three years she'd been at Harvard.
 Why had she insisted on bringing it to law school?
 She'd just shuffle it along to the next apartment, the next top shelf of the next undersized closet.
 This time, however, things will be different.
 No longer a student, there would be time to unpack boxes, maybe even unpack herself.

 Valedictorian of her all-girl prep school.
 Check.
 Cum Laude at Rice University.
 Check.
 Harvard Law Review.
 Check, check, check.
 All the boxes checked.
 Except this one.
 She gave the box a final shove to wedge it firmly between a laundry basket and her yoga mat, a blow that proved too much for the box's oily seams.
 The cardboard split unceremoniously, collapsing as it did into a lopsided grin and out slid the corner of an envelope, the edge of a photo frame, and the slender binding of a silk-covered book.